animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 }
 ```

-> I prefer loading all the configurations at once via the assembly, but we could possibly load each of it one by one.
+> I prefer loading all the configurations at once via the assembly, but we could load each of them one by one.

 Now, since we have loaded the all available configurations in the assembly, we need to define those for the entities as well.
-We can see above in the `Student` entity, we have used a `GUID` as an identifier and wish to auto create that when the record for the entity is created.
-So, leveraging the `IEntityTypeConfiguration<T>` interface available to us, we can now do something like the following thereby segregating it all into modular, manageable and readable configurations.
+We can see above in the `Student` entity, we have used a `GUID` as an identifier and wish to auto-create that when the record for the entity is created.
+So, leveraging the `IEntityTypeConfiguration<T>` interface available to us, we can now do something like the following thereby segregating it all into modular, manageable, and readable configurations.

 ```cs
 public class StudentConfiguration : IEntityTypeConfiguration<Student>